Appeal Process

 If the appellant's Entitlement or Assessment appeal is unsuccessful, they have the right to appeal - on a Point of Law - by making an application for Leave to Appeal to the Tribunal.
 If that application for leave is unsuccessful, the appellant may seek leave to appeal from the Upper Tribunal.

-The Upper Tribunal is the body which hears appeals from the Pensions Appeal Tribunal on a point of law.
+The Upper Tribunal is the body which hears appeals from the Pensions Appeal Tribunal Scotland on a point of law.